-- (b) the insurance distribution activity is carried out at the initiative of the customer or potential customer; - (c) the customer or potential customer has been clearly informed that in the provision of this insurance mediationdistribution activity, the insurance intermediary or insurance undertakingdistributor is not required to assess the appropriateness of the insurance-based investment product or insurance distribution activity provided or offered and that he does not benefit from the corresponding protection of the relevant conduct of business rules.
-This warning may be provided in a standardised format; - (d) the insurance intermediary or insurance undertaking complies with its obligations under Article 13e23. - 3.
-The insurance intermediary or insurance undertakingdistributor shall establish a record that includes the document or documents agreed between the insurance intermediary or insurance undertakingdistributor and the customer that set out the rights and obligations of the parties, and the other terms on which the insurance intermediary or insurance undertakingdistributor will provide services to the customer.
+- (a) the activities refer to either of the following insurance-based investment products: - (i) contracts which only provide investment exposure to the financial instruments deemed non-complex under [MiFID II] and do not incorporate a structure which makes it difficult for the customer to understand the risks involved; or - (ii) other non-complex insurance-based investment products for the purposes of this paragraph; - (b) the insurance distribution activity is carried out at the initiative of the customer or potential customer; - (c) the customer or potential customer has been clearly informed that in the provision of this insurance distribution activity, the insurance distributorintermediary or the insurance undertaking is not required to assess the appropriateness of the insurance-based investment product or insurance distribution activity provided or offered and that he does not benefit from the corresponding protection of the relevant conduct of business rules.
+This warning may be provided in a standardised format; - (d) the insurance intermediary or insurance undertaking complies with its obligations under Article 23. - 3.
+The insurance distributorintermediary and the insurance undertaking shall establish a record that includes the document or documents agreed between the insurance distributorintermediary or the insurance undertaking and the customer that set out the rights and obligations of the parties, and the other terms on which the insurance distributorintermediary or the insurance undertaking will provide services to the customer.
 The rights and duties of the parties to the contract may be incorporated by reference to other documents or legal texts. - 4.
-The insurance intermediary or insurance undertakingdistributor shall provide the customer with adequate reports on the service provided in a durable medium.
-Those reports shall include periodic communications to customers, taking into account the type and the complexity of insurance-based investment products involved and the nature of the service provided to the customer and shall include, where applicable, the costs associated with the transactions and services undertaken on behalf of the customer. - 4a.
-When providing investment advice, on the insurance intermediary or -based investment product, the insurance undertakingdistributor shall, beforeprior to the transaction is madeconclusion of the contract, provide the customer with a statement on suitability in a durable medium specifying the advice given and how that advice meets the preferences, objectives and other characteristics of the customer.
+The insurance distributorintermediary or the insurance undertaking shall provide the customer with adequate reports on the service provided in a durable medium.
+Those reports shall include periodic communications to customers, taking into account the type and the complexity of insurance-based investment products involved and the nature of the service provided to the customer and shall include, where applicable, the costs associated with the transactions and services undertaken on behalf of the customer.

+4a.
+When providing advice on the insurance-based investment product, the insurance distributorintermediary or the insurance undertaking shall, prior to the conclusion of the contract, provide the customer with a statement on suitability in a durable medium specifying the advice given and how that advice meets the preferences, objectives and other characteristics of the customer.
+The conditions set out in Article 20, paragraphs 1, 2, 3 and 4 shall apply.

-Where the agreement to buy or sell an insurance-based investment product is concluded using a means of distance communication which prevents the prior delivery of the suitability statement, the insurance intermediary or insurance undertakingdistributor may provide the written statement on suitability in a durable medium immediately after the customer is bound by any agreement, provided both the following conditions are met:
+Where the agreement to buy or sellregarding an insurance-based investment product is concluded using a means of distance communication which prevents the prior delivery of the suitability statement, the distributorinsurance intermediary or the insurance undertaking may provide the written statement on suitability in a durable medium immediately after the customer is bound by any agreement, provided both the following conditions are met:

-- (a) the customer has consented to receiving the suitability statement without undue delay after the conclusion of the transaction; and - (b) the insurance intermediary or insurance undertakingdistributor has given the customer the option of delaying the transaction in order to receive the statement on suitability in advance.
+- (a) the customer has consented to receiving the suitability statement without undue delay after the conclusion of the transaction; and - (b) the insurance distributor has given the customer the option of delaying the transaction in order to receive the statement on suitability in advance.

-Where an insurance intermediary or insurance undertakingdistributor provides portfolio management or has informed the customer that it will carry out a periodic assessment of suitability, the periodic report shall contain an updated statement of how the insurance-based investment product meets the customer's preferences, objectives and other characteristics of the customer.
+Where an insurance distributor intermediary or an insurance undertaking provides portfolio management or has informed the customer that it will carry out a periodic assessment of suitability, the periodic report shall contain an updated statement of how the insurance-based investment product meets the customer's preferences, objectives and other characteristics of the customer.